dominikh/go-tools/unused/README.md

   unless they're test or benchmark functions.

 - Struct fields will be considered as unused if there are no explicit references to them.
-Untagged struct initializers do not count as references.
-This may be fixed in the future.
+Unkeyed composite literals with >=1 elements mark all fields of the struct as used.

 - Neither the checks for methods nor for struct fields are aware of the reflect package and may thus produce false positives.